trepz/vermintwitch/README.md

 entirely at the network level and can safely be used on official servers without worrying about EAC.
 The idea got the green light from Fatshark providing "I do not do anything malicious to the users computer" - which you can verify here - or compile from source yourself if you wish.

+## Anti-virus

+Given that this application redirects traffic from twitch.tv and listens for global key-presses, it seems to be flagged by some anti-virus software as a trojan.
+It may need to be added to your anti-virus exception list.

 ## Cleaning up (manually)